-A major benefit is, if other large-scale projects* pop up you already have an open line of communication with a designer.
-This fact alone can save you the time and headaches of having to search for someone!
+If other large-scale projects* pop up, you already have an open line of communication with a designer.
+This fact alone can save you time and the headaches of having to search for a new creative.

 * Important Note:

 What a Retainer Agreement Isn’t

-A Retainer Agreement contains parameters which are based on a collaborative, professional relationship of business equals where mutual respect, courtesy and consideration are expected.
-Thus, it’s important to understand that whoever the creative professional may be, they are NOT a subordinate, NOT an employee, but an Equal.
-They ARE business owners with policies in place.
-Think strategic partners rather than just a do-er or “hired-gun”.
+A Retainer Agreement contains parameters which are based on a collaborative, professional relationship of business equals.
+One where mutual respect, courtesy and consideration are expected.

 Due to what is often the virtual nature of the business relationship, communication is key!
 More often than not, this communication takes place via a digital space such as email.
 Clients need to agree to respond to questions, requests or other inquiries from the creative in a timely manner.

 A Solution for Your Ongoing Creative Needs

-Do note: studios may differ in the actual length of a retainer agreement with a minimum of a 3-6 month contract.
+Note: studios may differ in the actual length of a retainer agreement.
+It can be a minimum of a 3-6 month contract.